 1. Expired Stroller

-While most manufacturers don’t stipulate an expiry date on strollers, they do stress the importance of weight and height of the child.
+While most manufacturers don’t stipulate an expiry date on strollers, they do stress the importance of the weight and height of the child.
 If your child exceeds the recommended weight and height measurements for the stroller, then consider it expired.

 2. Child Outgrowing the Stroller